 Sunday School is held on Sunday mornings September -May at

 8:45 a.m. for children 3 years of age through 6th grade.

 S.T.U.F.F (Sunday Teens Under Faith Formation) is held for confirmation and high school students on Sunday morning at

 Women of the church who meet monthly for Sharing/Caring Circle, participate in many community service projects, and sew quilts September though April.

 Inter-generational mission trips are held each year.
 Every other year, our group travels to an area of the country that is in need.
 The opposite years, a mini-mission trip is held at Camp EWALU.

 Held every second Sunday of November.
 We serve ham and Kalmes' Chicken, carrots, mashed potatoes, salads and desserts.

-We collect non-perishable food items and distribute them to Elvira and Preston food pantries a few times a year.
+Non-perishable food items are collected and distribute to Elvira and Preston food pantries a few times a year.

-The Stewardship Committee plants and tends our garden.
-Produce is available for the community and also taken to the home bound and The Victory Center.
+The Stewardship Committee leads our members in planting and tending to our garden.
+Produce is available for members, the community, and is also taken to the homebound and The Victory Center.

 If you are interested in our monthly newsletter being emailed to you, please sign-up below.